 As a midwife you respond to the individual needs of women and their families, playing a key role in health promotion, antenatal education and reproductive health.

-City, University of London has been educating midwives for over 120 years, historically as the St Bartholomew School of Nursing and Midwifery and as it is today within City's School of Health and Psychological Sciences.
+City, University of London has been educating midwives for over 120 years, historically as the St Bartholomew School of Nursing and Midwifery and as it is today within City's School of Health & Psychological Sciences.

 We prepare you for life as a midwife, combining theoretical study and clinical experience with London’s diverse populations in leading hospitals and community settings.